All Episodes

 Stay with us.

-Ha, how are you?
+Hi, how are you?

 Welcome back, Rush Limbaugh, brand new week.

-Broadcast excellence from the EIB Southern Command America's real anchor man.
+Broadcast excellence from the EIB Southern Command, America's real anchor man.

-Once again today doing the job that so-called big media is supposed to do, but hasn't done for decades.
+Once again today, doing the job that so-called big media is supposed to do, but hasn't done for decades.

-George H. W. Bush, President 41, uh, who will be uh throwing out tossing, throwing on the first pitch, they're tossing the coin, whatever the hell.
+George H.W.
+Bush, President 41, who will be throwing out, or tossing, throwing out the first pitch.

-You've you've got a guy, I think, who's basically ashamed in his soul, in his heart, when he allows momentarily the reality of circumstances to creep in.
+You've got a guy, I think, who's basically ashamed in his soul, in his heart, when he allows momentarily the reality of circumstances to creep in.

 No such thing is true.

-We've got to come together fighting terror uh when the president in 98 warned us of Saddam.
+We've got to come together fighting terror.

 But for our purposes, it's just a flat-out lie.

-Uh he even says in his interview that he was accused of wagging the dog with these strikes, which shows he's extremely sensitive to the criticism he's gotten.
+He even says in his interview that he was accused of wagging the dog with these strikes, which shows he's extremely sensitive to the criticism he's gotten.

 He is, I mean, he absorbs the criticism he has gotten and he files it away and it gnaws at him and it eats away at him.